jenlynngiordano/MEA-Analysis/README.md

-Code for setting up the spatial structure of 12-well MEA with 12 channels.
+Analysis with 12 well MEA